biggproject/biggdocs/DataTransformation.md

 ### Details:
 The function takes as input a time-indexed series of a measurement of _instantaneous_ type and derives the weekly pattern from the data.
-Holidays are provided as an input time series to the function and are excluded from the calculation, together with outliers.
+Holidays are provided as an input time series or a list of days to the function and are excluded from the calculation, together with outliers.
 To be consistent with the input data, the resulting time series will be temporarily aligned with the last week of the input series.
 The function uses _data_preparation_._detect_time_step_ to infer the frequency of the input data and convert it to hourly data with _data_preparation_._align_time_grid_.